albertyw/itolapi/README.rst

 Python API for the Interactive Tree of Life (iTOL)

-Created by Albert Wang (albertyw at mit.edu)
+Created by Albert Wang (git at albertyw.com)

 With Complements to: `iTOL (Interactive Tree of Life)`_, `Python requests package`.